Richard “Dick” Paul Kaufmann, 87, of Mohnton, PA, died peacefully in the early hours of the morning on Holy Thursday, March 28, 2024.

 Friends and family are invited to gather at St. John Baptist de la Salle on Kerrick Road in Shillington on Friday, April 19 for a service celebrating Richard’s life at 11 o'clock am.
 The family will receive visitors in the church prior to the service, beginning at 9 o’clock am.
 The service will be followed by a reception.
 In lieu of flowers, please consider making a donation to Alzheimer’s Foundation of America (www.alzfdn.org).

-in memory of Richard P. Kaufmann, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard P. Kaufmann, please visit our floral store.